KatherineMichel/portfolio/doc/2024-recap.md

 In 2020, I bought a Kinesis [Freestyle Pro](https://www.amazon.com/gp/product/B07J1ZJ6XR/) split keyboard.
 Although the keyboard itself was fairly traditional, I loved the 20'' separation cord and tenting.
 The unique Kinesis [Advantage2](https://kinesis-ergo.com/keyboards/advantage2-keyboard/) keyboard had long piqued my curiosity as well.
 When Kinesis came out with the [Advantage360](https://kinesis-ergo.com/keyboards/advantage360/) split version with tenting, I finally pulled the trigger.

 This keyboard is the most comfortable that I have ever used.
-The contoured shape shortens reach and the thumb presses heavily used keys, instead of the pinky.
+The contoured shape shortens reach and the thumb presses heavily-used keys, instead of the pinky.

 Having said that, the layout is similar, but not exactly the same as a regular QWERTY, and I do not recommend using it if you have to "hunt and peck."
 Also, like the Freestyle Pro, it is one-size fits all, and slightly larger for a woman's smaller hands.